 If you or a loved one has suffered an injury while using the Paragard IUD, please contact our office for a free consultation.

 The Paragard IUD is a birth control device that is inserted into the uterus through a nonsurgical procedure.
 The device is marketed as the only birth control that is a 100% hormone-free IUD.
-In order to prevent pregnancy, the plastic “T-shaped” device is wrapped with a thin layer of copper which prevents sperm from reaching and fertilizing the egg.
+To prevent pregnancy, the plastic “T-shaped” device is wrapped with a thin layer of copper which prevents sperm from reaching and fertilizing the egg.

 According to the manufacturer, the Paragard IUD: